very-good-science/data-ethics-club/.github/ISSUE_TEMPLATE/reading-suggestion.md

     * Is it very long?
 If so, do you have a recommended section?
 * A link where it can be accessed
 * Any particular questions or points for discussion
+* Are you happy to be credited for providing this recommendation in our contributors section?